Ayurveda offers us a deep understanding of the importance of sattvic foods and how positively they impact our physical body and mental well-being.

 Rajas foods should be consumed in moderation.
 Instead of consuming regular tea and coffee, I recommend using this herbal tea bundle.
 This 9-tea pack includes teas like chamomile, turmeric, holy basil, and lavender which are extremely refreshing and has numerous health benefits.

-Lastly, some of sattvic foods are as follows:
+Lastly, some of the sattvic foods are as follows:

 - Dairy – organic milk, ghee, and homemade yogurt.